Affan-prog/reverse-a-number/README.md

-simple program to reverse the digits of a number Author-Muhammad Affan
+simple program to reverse the digits of a number<br>
+Author-Muhammad Affan